-(10) Automatic log out idle sessions
+(10) Automatic log-out idle sessions

 (11) Disable Directory Indexing and Browsing

 It is recommended to disable directory indexing and browser.
-Many online tools available for identifying hidden directories.
+Many online tools are available for identifying hidden directories.

 If your website is big and generates a lot of revenue, you can think of hiring an external agency to check the website for OWASP Top 10 issues.
 I am listing out the Top 10 security risks below: